miohtama/capitalgram/posts/filecoin.md

 * Serving some niche censorship-resistance use case, like the resistance movement in Belarus and other countries, Chinese porn industry, criminal forums

 This is today.
 I feel there is less demand for decentralised storage than there is for decentralised finance.
 The Internet will evolve, but this will happen slowly over the timespans of years.
-For example, FileCoin might be super successful in the CDN use case if IPFS support arrives in web browsers.
-Can FileCoin hold that long?
-It took four years from Bitcoin holders to make a meaningful impact and Bitcoin is multiple orders of magnitudes simpler than FileCoin.
+For example, Filecoin might be super successful in the CDN use case if IPFS support arrives in web browsers.
+Can Filecoin hold that long?
+It took four years from Bitcoin holders to make a meaningful impact and Bitcoin is multiple orders of magnitudes simpler than Filecoin.

-What comes to trustlessness and decentralisation, FileCoin is now tuning down this with [Verified Clients program](https://github.com/filecoin-project/FIPs/blob/master/FIPS/fip-0003.md).
+What comes to trustlessness and decentralisation, Filecoin is now tuning down this with [Verified Clients program](https://github.com/filecoin-project/FIPs/blob/master/FIPS/fip-0003.md).
 The program reads like "we subsidise network users who reveal their real-world identities, so we have less headache with law enforcement."

 ## What will be $FIL price?

-[The FileCoin price is -80% from CoinGecko all-time high $200](https://www.coingecko.com/en/coins/filecoin).
+[The Filecoin price is -80% from CoinGecko all-time high $200](https://www.coingecko.com/en/coins/filecoin).
 Looks like the bought top was around $70 / $FIL.

 <img src="{{ '/static/img/content/fixed-size/filecoin-price.png'|url }}" class="img-fluid" alt="Filecoin price, October 2020">

 As we see, it is expensive to run a storage business and you are likely to have a lot of fiat nominated expenses.
-[There is already a FileCoin Improvement Proposal FIP-4 to decrease vesting in the miner revenues](https://github.com/filecoin-project/FIPs/blob/master/FIPS/fip-0004.md).
+[There is already a Filecoin Improvement Proposal FIP-4 to decrease vesting in the miner revenues](https://github.com/filecoin-project/FIPs/blob/master/FIPS/fip-0004.md).
 As if it is not bad enough to sell a product in a tough market, having your cash flows locked for six months for the [slashing condition](https://docs.filecoin.io/mine/slashing/) is outright crazy.

 I feel this is one of the "VC shitcoin" and "dumpenomics" arguments where people see that ICO participants can sell some of their coins for a nice 20x profit, while miners with capital cost take the hit.
 Though not sure who is buying in these prices.
 Usually in this kind of deals you pay dearly to exchanges like Binance or their "consultants" a lot to have some support for the price.
 When the prepaid= "market-making" money comes to end, the price will go down even faster.

 There exist no relationship between $FIL price and the price of storage byte in the network: No 1 $FIL = 1 gigabyte.
-Currently, FileCoin seems to operate somewhat as an auction market.
+Currently, Filecoin seems to operate somewhat as an auction market.
 [Miners post different "deals" and customers choose one to buy one](https://docs.filecoin.io/mine/how-mining-works/#deals).
-[You can browse deals in FilFox, FileCoin explorer](https://filfox.info/en/deal).
+[You can browse deals in FilFox, Filecoin explorer](https://filfox.info/en/deal).

 I assume the business flow looks something akin like this